-The Hiking Trail Hiding In Arizona That Will Transport You To Another World
+The Hiking Trails On The Mongollon Rim In Arizona Will Transport You To Another World

-Those temperatures are rising in parts of the state but there are some places that make for a nice summer refuge.
 If you want to plan a quick day trip into Arizona’s forests, then a trip to the Mogollon Rim should be one of the main places you choose to visit.
-There are plenty of fun things to do here in summer but hiking is a favorite that costs practically nothing.
+There are plenty of fun things to do here, but hiking is a favorite that costs practically nothing.
 Some of the most scenic hiking trails in Arizona are here, like this one: